 Sharing timelines and productivity goals with your teams provides structure and lets them collaborate to reach collective goals.
 Remember, work gets done quicker when everyone is on the same page.

 We know that during M&As, employees face extraordinary amounts of change.
 External pressures can also add to an atmosphere of unease, and diversifying teams can unfortunately come with interpersonal conflict in the workplace.

 Creating a company culture that supports both new and existing employees is integral to the success of any business.
 Employees should feel like they can voice concerns without fear of judgement or exclusion.

-Trickle allows employees to post anonymously, removing the fear of speaking up.
-Providing a psychologically safe environment to discuss more sensitive issues is essential in bridging the communication gap between employer and employee.
+Providing a psychologically safe environment, like Trickle, to discuss more sensitive issues is essential in bridging the communication gap between employer and employee.

 Building your company culture around open and honest discourse will not only create a healthier work environment, but improve productivity and workflow in the long run.

 Employee wellbeing is not always at the forefront during the M&A process, often resulting in the workforce feeling undervalued.
 In the worst case scenarios, businesses can experience loss of their best talent.

 Research consistently shows that when employees feel supported, they take a more meaningful approach to their work and are happier day-to-day.